 Here’s how it all went down…

 We had it installed and used a ‘nickel gap‘ method to space the boards out to appear like shiplap.
-We filled in the nail holes and sanded it down to make it smoothe.
-I finished it off with Benjamin Moore paint (same color as our millwork) and added some accents from HomeGoods, Hobby Lobby, and Wayfair.
+We filled in the nail holes and sanded it down to make it smooth.
+I finished it off with Benjamin Moore paint (same color as our mill work) and added some accents from HomeGoods, Hobby Lobby, and Wayfair.
 I’m quite pleased with the finished product….my shiplap dreams came true!